Mentor Training

 - Help your school thrive by meeting the needs of teachers through pedagogical mentoring in partnership – an economical way to provide internal mentoring at your school.

-- Save your school time and resources by sponsoring one of more of your seasoned teacher to complete this training instead of hiring external mentors for your faculty.
+- Save your school time and resources by sponsoring one or more of your seasoned teachers to complete this training and share best practices with your school community.

 Prerequisites